jminjie/fourhands/README.md

 ![Fourhands logo](fourhandslogo.png)

-Fourhands uses WebRTC to establish p2p connetions for minimal latency 2-person jamming using MIDI keyboards.
+Fourhands uses WebRTC to establish p2p connections for minimal latency 2-person jamming using MIDI keyboards.

 For seamless collaboration on Fourhands, one-way time of 20 ms or less is ideal.
-Typically this can be acheived on wired connections for fairly nearby players (within 35 miles / 50 km.
-Anecdotally, a friend has also acheived this between SF and LA -- 350 miles / 500 km).
+Typically this can be achieved on wired connections for fairly nearby players (within 35 miles / 50 km.
+Anecdotally, a friend has also achieved this between SF and LA -- 350 miles / 500 km).

 Try it here: [create a room and share the link to invite another player](https://fourhands.jminjie.com).

 ## Prior art
-Online jamming has been acheived already, but often not in an accessible and unstructured way.
+Online jamming has been achieved already, but often not in an accessible and unstructured way.

 - [Jacktrip](https://news.stanford.edu/2020/09/18/jacktrip-software-allows-musicians-sync-performances-online/)